-You can become a further education (FE) teacher without a teaching qualification, but you will have better prospects of getting a job and further promotion if you have a relevant qualification.
-Individual institutions will set their own requirements and some may have their own in-house training programmes.
+You can become a further education (FE) teacher without a teaching qualification, although you'll probably be expected to study for one.
+You'll increase your chances of getting a job and receiving further promotion if you've got a relevant qualification.
+Individual institutions set their own requirements and some may have their own in-house training programmes.

 Qualifications are available at various levels:

-- Level 3 Award in Education and Training: an introductory, knowledge-based course, which does not have a placement and that you can complete before being in a teaching role;
+- Level 3 Award in Education and Training: an introductory, knowledge-based course, which doesn't have a placement and you can complete before being in a teaching role.

 - Level 5 Diploma in Education and Training: this is the recognised, full teaching qualification for the sector and you must have at least 100 hours of teaching practice.
-You can choose to take a specialist pathway at this level in literacy, English for Speakers of other Languages (ESOL), mathematics or special educational needs (SEN).
+You can choose to take a specialist pathway at this level in literacy, ESOL, mathematics or special educational needs (SEN).

-You can go straight into the Level 5 qualification without having completed the other lower levels.
-If you have completed a Level 3 or 4 qualification, you may be able to achieve recognition for prior learning.
+You can go straight into the Level 5 qualification without having completed the other levels.
+If you've completed a Level 3 or 4 qualification, you may be able to achieve recognition for prior learning.

 Qualifications are generally offered by FE colleges, universities and other training providers on a full or part-time basis.
-However, for part-time level 4 and 5 qualifications, you will usually need to be employed in a teaching role or be able to organise your own teaching practice placement.
+However, for part-time level 4 and 5 qualifications, you'll usually need to organise your own teaching practice placement.

-PGCEs (Postgraduate Certificate in Education) in post-compulsory education are available and are the most usual route into the profession for new graduates.
-Courses are available either full time (one year including teaching practice), or part time.
-They incorporate the requirements of the Level 5 qualification but also offer additional units at a higher level.
-You will need a degree in the subject you wish to teach.
+PGCEs (Postgraduate Certificate in Education) in post-compulsory education are the most usual route into the profession for new graduates.
+Courses are available either full time (one year including teaching practice) or part time.
+They incorporate the requirements of the Level 5 qualification but also offer additional units at a higher level and are assessed at a higher level, usually level 6 but sometimes level 7.
+You'll need a degree in the subject you wish to teach.

-You can also take a Cert Ed (Certificate in Education) which meets the Level 5 requirements but does not require a degree.
-Instead you will need a Level 3 qualification in the area you wish to teach or extensive experience.
+You can also take a Cert Ed (Certificate in Education) which meets the Level 5 requirements but doesn't require a degree.
+Instead, you'll need a Level 3 qualification in the area you wish to teach or extensive experience.

-There is not a central site that lists all courses, however, a small, but increasing, number of courses use the UCAS Teacher Training application system.
+There's not a central site that lists all courses.
+However, a number of courses use the UCAS Teacher Training application system.